 They did not care that they had an unhappy customer, not a care at all.
 I was told to only clean the floor with a DRY Swiffer...
 Finally, after months of calling, our Home Depot has offered in an store credit (probably in part to get me to stop calling them...) for the cost of the floor.
-Home Depot was told by Thomasville that our problems were caused by our 3 large dogs...well, our dogs are all under 25 pounds.
+Home Depot was told by Thomasville that our problems were caused by our 3 large dogs...
+Well, our dogs are all under 25 pounds.
 Yes, our floor has scratches.
 Scratches are going to happen on a wood floor.
 The difference is, the scratches remain dark in color while the "chips" are white and do not cover.
-Bottom line, I will never by a Thomasville floor and would suggest you don't either....
+Bottom line, I will never buy a Thomasville floor and would suggest you don't either....

 ANCHORAGE, ALASKA -- I would like to join the others in complaining about Thomasville flooring.
 The product is very thin and though mahogany is a very hard wood, this flooring scratches from a plastic vacuum cleaner head.
-The worst feature of this flooring is it's inability to be cleaned and the film that develops on its surface which is very obvious in a sunlit room.
+The worst feature of this flooring is its inability to be cleaned and the film that develops on its surface which is very obvious in a sunlit room.
 Home Depot has gone the extra mile in trying to resolve this problem but so far there has been no compensation or replacement.